in

 The average weight of the study patients was 130 kgs (range: 120 to 140 kgs).
 After one year, the average weight reduced to 86 kgs (range: 81 to 95 kgs).
 Patients in the gastric sleeve group lost 44 kgs (34% of the baseline body weight).

-After 10 years of gastric sleeve, weight regain was noted.
+After 10 years of the gastric sleeve, weight regain was noted.
 The average weight after 10 years of the gastric sleeve was 95.5 kgs (26.5% weight loss from the baseline weight 10 years before)

 No significant difference in weight loss or weight regain was noted when the gastric sleeve was compared with gastric bypass.